Teqball at the 2025 Asian Youth Games

-Teqball at the 2025 Asian Youth Games was held in Manama, Bahrain from 20 to 23 October 2025 at the Exhibition World Bahrain.
+Teqball at the 2025 Asian Youth Games was held in Sakhir, Bahrain from 20 to 23 October 2025 at the Exhibition World Bahrain.
 This marked the first time a sport was being played in this competition.

+The competition was played as the best-of-three sets and a set was won by the first side to reach 12 points.
+The final decisive set must be won by at least a two-point margin.